-We begin this morning by visiting one of Chile's largest private museum, containing a huge collection of interesting geological specimens, Pre-Columbian ceramics and metal work, Conquistador armour and colonial artefacts, and a very large folk collection.
+This afternoon we visit one of Chile's largest private museums - the Colchagu Museum in Santa Cruz.
+It contains a huge collection of interesting geological specimens, Pre-Columbian ceramics and metal work, Conquistador armour and colonial artefacts, and a very large folk collection.
 This establishment, which even has a section devoted to early steam machinery, is one of the best laid out and most comprehensive museums in Chile.
+(Overnight Santa Cruz) BL